lj-ditrapani/SWE430/markdown/assignment3.markdown

 Assignment Instructions
 ---------------------

 Use test-driven development (TDD) along with qUnit, the xUnit testing framework, to implement the password checker code module (defined below) for a DoD information system.
-Ensure you write the unit test before writing the code to pass the unit test.
+Ensure you write a unit test before writing the code to pass the unit test.

 The TDD cycle: